The 2014 National Curriculum for maths aims to ensure that all pupils:

 Learning objectives are shared with children at a natural point within a lesson, to best support the learning.

 In Key Stage 2, 'Fluent in Five' or 'Rapid Reasoning' session takes place in addition to the daily maths lesson.
-Both year 1 classes take part in an outdoor maths lesson each week.
+Children in years 1 and 2 are given the opportunity to develop the rapid recall of key number facts.

 All our children are given every opportunity to become confident and capable mathematicians, not adverse to challenge.
 They build up a range of strategies and approaches towards maths as they progress through school, which prepare them for further education and future life.
 Children see a real reason for maths being such a focal point in their education.